 8/8.30 - 10.30 pm - Short orientation walk in Gradsko.
 Traditional welcome dinner.

-Transfers from one of the nearest airports: Skopje (Macedonia) and Thessaloniki (Greece) can be arranged for an additional fee upon request.
+Transfers from one of the nearest airports: Skopje (North Macedonia) and Thessaloniki (Greece) can be arranged for an additional fee upon request.

 Participants who travel by bus/train will be picked up from the Gradsko bus/railway station.